tests-always-included/wick/lib/README.md

 Examples

     # Confirm a web server is listening
-    if ! wickPortUp TCP 80; the
+    if ! wickPortUp TCP 80; then
         echo "There is no web server listening on port 80." fi

     # Wait for a server to start
     wickService start my-web-server

-    if ! wickWaitFor 120 wickPortUp TCP 80; the
+    if ! wickWaitFor 120 wickPortUp TCP 80; then
         echo "Tried to wait for 2 minutes but nothing listened on port 80" fi